 2.1.
-Overall strategy
+Overall strategy (max 2 pages)

 To support development of this JP a scoping mission took place in November 2019 providing initial analysis of financing trends and demand for a financing strategy in support of NDS implementation.
 The demand and emerging recommendations focused on the administration and transparency of financing; reforms that can improve efficiency of public finance relative to national priorities and boost fiscal space; strengthening investment policy for sustainable and inclusive investments; financial inclusion and leveraging remittances.
-The overall strategy of the joint programme (JP) is built around the development of an Integrated National Financing Framework (INFF) with activities to be led by an INFF Oversight Committee (OC) comprised of key stakeholders from the Cabinet of Ministers and line ministries as well as UN partner agencies.
-The operationalisation of the INFF will be carried out in a way that responds to the development priorities of the country.
-There are three main components to the JP and the process of operationalizing the INFF.
+The overall strategy of the joint programme (JP) is built around the development of an Integrated National Financing Framework (INFF) with activities to be led by an INFF Oversight Team (OT) comprised of key stakeholders from government and line ministries as well as UN partner agencies.
+The operationalisation of the INFF will be carried out in a way that responds to the Presidential priorities of regional development, digitalisation and support for children.
+There are three main components to the JP and the process of operationalising the INFF.
 The initial phase will focus on assessments and diagnostics, followed by the articulation of a financing strategy and implementation of reforms in priorities aspects of public and private finance policy, alongside adaptations to the governance system and parliamentary oversight.